viollef/WebAPI-Contact-Challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Contacts-API is a basic web API with two CRUD endpoint, contactsapi/contact and contactsapi/skill.
+Contacts-API is a basic web API with two CRUD endpoint: contactsapi/contact and contactsapi/skill.
 The api support user authentication.
 The solution also contain an identity server and a small web application to easily test the api, both was quickly designed only for testing purpose

 ### Built With